Biomedical Markers Reviewed For Bipolar and Schizophrenia

 His internationally acclaimed presentations, including for the American Psychiatric Association, affirm his significant contributions to both functional and traditional medical groups.

 N.B.: Dr. Walsh has conducted chemical analysis of more than 25 serial killers and mass murderers, including Charles Manson, Richard Speck, James Oliver Huberty, Patrick Sherrill and Arthur Shawcross.
-He has assisted medical examiners, coroners, Scotland Yard, and the FBI in these forensics studies.
+He has assisted medical examiners, coroners, Scotland Yard, and the FBI with these biomedical markers for forensic studies.
 He has designed nutritional programs for Olympic athletes, NBA players, major league baseball players, a heavyweight boxing champion, PGA and LPGA golfers, and others.